TabLeak: Tabular Data Leakage in Federated Learning: All Main Results

 \subsection{Full FedSGD Results on all Datasets}

-In \cref{table:adult_results_all}, \cref{table:german_results_all}, \cref{table:lawschool_results_all}, and \cref{table:health_results_all} we provide the full attack results of our method compared to the Cosine and random baselines on the Adult, German Credit, Lawschool Admissions, and Health Heritage datasets, respectively.
+In \cref{table:adult_results_all}, \cref{table:german_results_all}, \cref{table:lawschool_results_all}, and \cref{table:health_results_all} we provide the full attack results of our method compared to Inverting Gradients~\citep{Geiping2020} and the random baseline on the Adult, German Credit, Lawschool Admissions, and Health Heritage datasets, respectively.
 Looking at the results for all datasets, we can confirm the observations made in \cref{sec:results}, \ie (i) the lower batch sizes are vulnerable to any non-trivial attack, (ii) not knowing the ground truth labels does not significantly disadvantage the attacker for larger batch sizes, and (iii) \OurMethod{} provides a strong improvement over the baselines for practically relevant batch sizes over all datasets examined.